webpack-contrib/webpack-hot-client/README.md

 Type: `Boolean`
 Default: `true`

-If true, instructs the client script to attempt hot patching of modules.
+If true, instructs the client script to attempt Hot Module Replacement patching of modules.

 ##### https